Making money with your time and vehicle in 2020 is no longer complicated.

 3. Who are some of Uber Eats’ competitors?

-4. Do I have to handle cash or make change as an Uber Eats driver?
+4. Do I have to handle cash or make change as an a delivery driver with Uber Eats?

 The only time you’ll have to handle cash is if a customer offers you a cash tip (which we assume you’ll have no problem accepting).

 Time to Drive With Uber Eats